- Business and Employment

 How many banks are in financial trouble?

 There are currently what I broadly refer to as good banks, bad banks and maybe banks.
 Which category I assign them to depends on much more than the criteria used by the FDIC to create their anonymous list of Problem Banks.
 But based just on their data, about 10 percent of all lenders have been viewed as being in a troubled operating condition for several years.
 When larger institutions were subjected to a financial stress test four years after the bank bailout, about 20 percent failed the test.
 My personal classification of these companies is strongly tied to their actual lending practices for both individuals and businesses.
 While many bankers claim to be lending normally again, in practice the industry has changed what they are doing and how they do it.
 For example, below I have listed several small business financing programs that have become more rare.
 On the other side of the coin, a growing number of lenders have actually become more active in controversial lending programs like payday loans that involve annualized rates of interest as high as 300 percent in many cases.
 It is a judgment call whether banks engaging in such practices are in financial trouble or simply trying to make more money by taking advantage of consumers.
-Part of my small business consulting role is to maintain updated lists of lenders to work with or avoid.
-This has been a never-ending challenge for me during the past 25 years.
-But it is probably as close as I can hope to get in my personal quest for a practical banking scorecard.

 Small Business Finance Services in Particularly Short Supply